-3.1 Legislation stipulates that AACs must ensure most of its members are persons with disabilities.
-Ten community members plus one Regional Councilor comprise the AAC.
+- 3.1 Legislation stipulates that AACs must ensure most of its members are persons with disabilities.
+Ten community members plus one Regional Councilor comprise the AAC. - 3.2 It is recommended that the ToR also reflect that efforts should be made to ensure representation from youth with disabilities (individuals aged 18 to 29), where possible.

-4. Durham Region AAC 2023 Achievements
+4. Durham Region AAC 2024 Achievements

-4.1 Events
+4.1 Events: